 Banks versus money transfer companies

 While you could approach your bank to handle your money transfer to Iceland, in most cases you’re better off looking elsewhere.
-Banks offer some pretty disappointing exchange rates to their customers, which means that a far smaller amount than you originally pay actually ends up making it to your recipient.
-Banks also charge high transfer fees, leaving you even further out of pocket.
+Banks tend to offer poor exchange rates to their customers, which means that a much smaller amount than you originally pay actually ends up making it to your recipient.
+Banks also charge high transfer fees and generally take three to five days to send money.

 Isaac wants to send money to Iceland to help out his sister Katie.
-Katie is on a two-week holiday in Iceland but left her wallet behind at a bar one night, leaving her desperately short of cash.
-Isaac agrees to transfer her $1,000 but, since his bank doesn’t transfer exotice currencies, he decides to compare two money transfer companies in an effort to find a cheaper option.
+Katie is on a two-week vacation in Iceland but left her wallet behind at a bar one night, leaving her desperately short of cash.
+Isaac agrees to transfer her $1,000 Canadian dollars, however since his bank doesn’t transfer exotic currencies, he decides to compare two specialist money transfer companies in an effort to find a cheaper option.

 |Money transfer company 1||Money transfer company 2|